bestupefy/Canister/README.md

 - What is Canister ?

-  Canister is a mangement and configuration tool for managing your docker containers and images
+  Canister is a mangement and configuration tool for managing your Linux containers and images

 - Is it similar to shipyard-master/LXC web panel/Kitematics ?

   No. This tool has some advanced and better working model than them.

+- What images and services are supported by Canister ?

+  Canister supports both Docker and rkt.Both of them are one of the most popular services around the globe.

-#Using canister on Linux
+#Using Canister on Linux

-`Canister` consists of a single self-contained CLI, and is currently supported on Linux.
+Canister consists of a single self-contained CLI, and is currently supported on Linux.
 A modern kernel is required.
 We recommend booting up a fresh virtual machine to test out Canister.

 #License: